wcm-io-caravan/caravan-rhyme/README.md

 - these interfaces are shared with the consumers, which can use them as a highly abstracted client API
 - the same interfaces are also used to keep the server-side implementation well structured, and in sync with the published API

 **Rhyme** is based on several years experience and best practices from a large production HAL microservice platform (based on OSGi, JAX-RS & RxJava 1).
-But it has been re-written from scratch to be used with any web framework.
+But it has been re-written from scratch with the goal of being usable within any Java web framework.

 ## Modules in this repository